Education and Training

 The Government has taken steps to ensure that the skills and experience available meet the ever-changing demands of the labour market and support national development goals, in line with its commitment to the United Nations (UN) Sustainable Development Goals (SDGs).
 The Kingdom of Bahrain also provides specialized training and development programs to meet the needs of technical sectors.

-The labor fund, ‘Tamkeen’ is one of the main national reform pillars in Bahrain, and one of the most important achievements of the work that has gone into Bahrain Economic Vision 2030.
+The labor fund, ‘Tamkeen’ is one of the main national reform pillars in Bahrain, and one of the most important achievements of the work that has gone into Bahrain Economic Vision 2030(PDF, 279KB, 26 pages).
 Tamkeen supports the private sector and strengthens its role as a driver of national development.
 It has a unique business model that reinvests private sector funds into private businesses through the provision of training programs and professional certifications.

 The Bahrain Institute for Public Administration (BIPA) aims to improve government performance and support economic and social development plans.
 It helps public sector organisations strengthen their resources so that they are able to develop better services, build capacities through innovation, and create policies and strategies that ensure sustainable development.